 Colourful Spanish tiles in the reception area lead to an expanse of polished wooden floors cleverly divided into areas of alcoves, flexible table and chair seating and more intimate booths, as well as a bar counter popular with singletons in for a quick drink or snack.

-For sharing there is a freshly baked country loaf served with tapenade, olive oil, and pesto for dipping, chicken wings come with Crozier blue cheese dip or there's prawn pil pil, with extra virgin olive oil, roast garlic and chunky white bread.
-Other starters might include a skillet of 'Irish style' Kinsale mussels with black pudding and whiskey cream sauce
+For sharing there is a Buffalo Burrata with Mozarella and balsamic lentils, chicken wings come with Crozier blue cheese dip or there's spicy prawn pil pil, with extra virgin olive oil, roast garlic and chunky white bread.

-By contrast, vegetarians also do particularly well here, with five mains and a similar number of starters to choose from, and the fish section is also strong
+By contrast, vegetarians also do particularly well here, with five mains and a similar number of starters to choose from, and the Seafood section is also very strong, especially in summer.

-A short but irresistible list of homemade desserts features treats like flourless chocolate cake with fresh cream or sticky toffee puddings with vanilla ice cream and a special dessert of the day.
+A short but irresistible list of homemade desserts features treats like flourless chocolate cake with fresh cream or sticky toffee pudding with vanilla ice cream and a special dessert of the day.

 Not surprisingly perhaps, The Cornstore has become one of Cork's hotspots, attracting customers with top class food, value for money and sharp service that manages to be both friendly and efficient.